codidact/landing-page/README.md

 -   Ensure node and npm are installed locally [(nvm recommended)](https://github.com/nvm-sh/nvm).
 -   Run `npm install` to install project dependencies.
+-   Run `npm run start` to start the front-end.
+This can be viewed by navigating to `localhost:3000` in your browser.

 ## Linting